Billy-Spearman-WCCI/RaceCarExtension/README.md

           competitive advantage."
             * With a weekly Scrum cycle (see below), the product owner can have radically-different priorities for next week's sprint.
+            * The product owner should always be available, so if you discover unexpected issues or challenges, you should be able to get feedback from them as to what parts of the story are vital and which are inessential.
         * "Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale."
             * With internet delivery, delivery cycles of just a week (or even shorter) are common now.